alydavis/MechaCar-Statistical-Analysis/README.md

 ### Study Design: MechaCar vs. Competition

-To compare MechaCar to the competition, the following study could be performed.
+To compare MechaCar to the competition, a study comparing key vehicle features to the competition could help drive demand for the MechaCar.
+When thinking about what is important for customers, any of the following metrics could be measured:

-Metrics would be of interest to a consumer:
 - cost
-- city or highway fuel efficiency
+- fuel efficiency
 - horse power
-- maintenance cost
-- safety rating.
+- safety rating

-In your description, address the following questions:
-- What metric or metrics are you going to test?
+If I were to test these metrics for MechaCar vs. Competition the process would be to create a null and alternative hypothesis, perform a statistical test, and analyze the results.

+For example, if we were to compare fuel efficiency:
+  - Null Hypothesis (Ho): There is no statistical difference between the competition's mpg and MechaCar's mpg.
+  - Alternate Hypothesis (Ha): The average MechaCar mpg is greater than the average competitor's mpg.

-- What is the null hypothesis or alternative hypothesis?
+- To test this hypothesis a t-test could either reject the null or confirm the alternate hypothesis.
-  - Null Hypothesis:
-  - Alternate Hypothesis

-- What statistical test would you use to test the hypothesis?
-And why?

-- What data is needed to run the statistical test?
+- To perform this test, I would define the p-value.
+Simliar to the completed tests, the normal signfiance level of 0.05 could be standard.

 #### Resources
 Data Source: [MechaCar_mpg.csv](Resources/MechaCar_mpg.csv), [Suspension_Coil.csv](Resources/Suspension_Coil.csv)